PoojaChandak/mesos/docs/advanced-contribution.md

     5. Log into Review Board from the command line: run `rbt status`.
     6. From your local branch run `support/post-reviews.py`.
     7. Note that `post-reviews.py` creates a new review for every commit on your branch that is different from the `master`.
-    8. Be sure to add your JIRA issue id (e.g. MESOS-1) to the field labeled "Bugs" (this will automatically link).
+    8. Be sure to add your JIRA issue id (e.g. MESOS-1) to the field labelled "Bugs" (this will automatically link).
     9. Add your shepherd under the "People" field, in the "Reviewers" section.
 You should also include other Mesos community members who have contributed to the discussion of your proposed change.
     10. Under "Description" in addition to details about your changes, include a description of any documentation pages that need to be added, or are affected by your changes (e.g. did you change or add any configuration options/flags?
 Did you add a new binary?)
     11. Under "Testing Done", explain what new tests you have created, what tests were modified, and what procedures you went through to test your changes.